rjimeno/today_i_learned/README.md

  Credits go to [Wikipedia for the C code](https://en.wikipedia.org/wiki/Zombie_process#Example) and [Askubuntu for the ps-to-awk pipe](https://askubuntu.com/questions/111422/how-to-find-zombie-process).

+## 2021-11-09: Orphan processes.

+Generally, a process whose original parent terminated is called an *orphan* process.

+In Unix-like operating systems processes are created by processes that call the `fork()` system call.

+When a process creates another process, their parent-child relationship is tracked in process table.
+The spawned process is called the *child* process while the process that called `fork()` is called the *parent* process.
+Each process has exactly one parent.

+When a parent process terminates, the child process is often, but not always, immediately re-parented to the special `init` process and called an *orphan*.

-## 2021-11-09: Object Orientation is more important than ever.
+## 2021-11-08: Object Orientation is more important than ever.

 To be a successful software developer, you need to have thorough understanding of object orientation.